 12 Different Types of Ant Mounds

-But something that has fascinated people perhaps even more than the ants are their mounds.
+Ants are some of the oldest living fossils in the world, and one of the most abundant critters on the planet.
+But something that has perhaps fascinated people even more than the ants are their mounds.

 Types of Ant Mounds